The Complete Guide to CPG Unit Economics

 - Set a target contribution margin.
 For most CPG categories, you need at least 20 to 30 percent contribution margin (on net revenue) to build a sustainable business.
 Work backwards from there to determine your retail price.

 - Evaluate trade spend ROI.
 If a $0.55 per unit promotional allowance increases velocity by 40 percent, is it worth it?
-The incremental contribution margin from additional volume must exceed the incremental trade spend.
+Unit economics gives you the answer: the incremental contribution margin from the additional volume must exceed the incremental trade spend.

 Using Unit Economics for Channel Decisions